volume-em/empanada-napari-docs/docs/modules/_2d_seg.rst

 currently visible in the Napari viewing window.
 This makes it possible to navigate large images and selectively test model performance within a 2D ROI.
 This option will return an error if run on xz slices of a 3D image.

+**Confine to ROI:** ROIs can be created using a Shapes layer in Napari.
+When 2D inference is run it will only be performed on the areas within the drawn using the Shapes layer.

 **Output to layer:** If checked, the output of the model will be inserted into the given output layer (next argument).
 This argument is incompatible with Batch mode and will raise an error if both are checked.